 Yvette Fisher is investigating how nerve cells in the brain perform the myriad computations that underlie perception and behavior.
 She is particularly interested in the role of voltage-gated ion channels, which regulate the flow of ions in and out of a cell.
 Fisher is exploring the dynamic interactions between these channels in the fruit fly, by examining their activity in cells that may help the fly navigate using visual cues.

-Arif Hamid, PhDHHMI Hanna Gray Fellow / 2017–Present Brown University
+Daniel Gonzales, PhDHHMI Hanna Gray Fellow / 2019–Present Purdue University

 Arif Hamid wants to understand how the brain uses a chemical messenger called dopamine to guide behavior.
 Using a microscopy technique that offers a window into living brain tissue, he will probe dopamine’s actions in different groups of neurons, such as those that signal directly to blood vessels that supply the brain.
 Hamid’s studies of the interactions between dopamine-producing neurons and blood vessels could deepen our understanding of how blood hormones influence decision-making and goal-directed behavior.

 Michelle Hays, PhDHHMI Hanna Gray Fellow / 2022–Present Stanford University